Vaccines for Bali: A Pharmacist’s Guide to Requirements & Risks (2026)

 Monkey in Ubud Monkey Forest, showing rabies risk in Bali

-You might consider getting the rabies vaccine if:
+You might also consider getting the rabies vaccine if:

 • You’re staying more than a month